-Communicating projects and their results (outcomes and outputs) is crucial to ensure impact at different levels.
-Applicants are required to plan their communication activities to share information about their project and results during and beyond the project life cycle.
+Communicating projects and their results (outcomes and outputs) is crucial to ensure impact on different levels.
+Applicants are required to plan their communication activities aimed at sharing information about their project and results during and beyond the project life cycle.

-Beneficiaries must clearly acknowledge the European Union's support in all communication and dissemination activities and products, such as events, internet websites and publications.
+As indicated in the corporate communication guidelines, beneficiaries must clearly acknowledge the European Union's support in all communication and dissemination activities and products, such as events, websites, visual material and publications.
 In particular, they must ensure that the European Union emblem14 is included in all communication material and they respect the provisions laid out in the grant agreement.
 The beneficiary's grant may be reduced if such provisions are not respected.

-14 The emblem can be downloaded here: https://youth.europa.eu/solidarity/organisations/reference-documents-resources en
+$^{^{14} \} The \ emblem \ can \ be \ downloaded \ here: \underline{https://youth.europa.eu/solidarity/organisations/reference-documents-resources \ endownloaded \ end$